sadeemAhmed/Design-Arthritis-of-Robot-Legs/README.md

 - [Video Demonstration](#video-demonstration)

 ## Project Description📝
+The "Design Arthritis of Robot Legs" project is a comprehensive exercise in simulating the mechanical structure and movement of robotic legs affected by arthritis using Cinema 4D.
+Arthritis in robotics refers to the introduction of mechanical constraints and wear that simulate the effects of arthritis in biological joints, affecting the range and fluidity of movement.

+This project aims to:

+- Create a realistic model of a robotic leg structure.
+- Implement joint constraints and movement limitations to simulate arthritis.
+- Use advanced tools and techniques in Cinema 4D to enhance the realism of the simulation.
+- Provide a step-by-step guide to facilitate the design process for beginners and advanced users alike.
+- The following steps guide you through setting up your environment, creating and naming the project, and designing the robotic leg with specified constraints and enhancements.

 ## Technologies Used 🔧
 - **Maxon Cinema 4D**: A powerful 3D modeling, animation, and rendering application used for creating the robot leg design.